NREL/hercules/example_case_folders/07_floris_standin_and_solar_pysam/README.md

 ## Description

 This example demonstrates how to use the FLORIS Standin and a solar model using pysam.
 The simulation should run for 20 simulated seconds.
+This example also demonstartes the ability of Hercules to dynamically adjust the size (and design) of a solar farm.

 ## Running